Hacked Sony, Bob Dylan Twitter accounts falsely claim Britney Spears’ death

 Related: 8 Clever Pokémon Go hacks

-Sony confirmed on Monday afternoon the account had been “compromised.
+Sony confirmed on Monday afternoon the account had been “compromised."

 In a statement, the company said: “This has been rectified.
 Sony Music apologizes to Britney Spears and her fans for any confusion."